 - Hindi patient brochure — Planned birth at home (PDF 281KB)

 - Mandarin patient brochure — Planned birth at home (PDF 293KB)

 - Tagalog patient brochure — Planned birth at home (PDF 242KB)

 - Vietnamese patient brochure — Planned birth at home (PDF 244KB)

 The Standards for the Management of Category 1 Caesarean Section in SA (PDF 634KB) were developed in accordance with contemporary professional, quality and safety standards and establish the minimum standards for the provision of health services for management of a Category 1 Caesarean Section in hospitals in South Australia.

 Breastfeeding and breast milk

-The Breastfeeding Policy Directive (PDF 431KB) aims to increase the number of infants exclusively breastfed to around six months and to advise women to continue breastfeeding with appropriate complementary foods until 12 months of age and beyond for as long as the mother and child desire (National Health and Medical Research Council (NHMRC) Infant Feeding Guidelines (2012).
+The Breastfeeding Policy (PDF 431KB) aims to increase the number of infants exclusively breastfed to around six months and to advise women to continue breastfeeding with appropriate complementary foods until 12 months of age and beyond for as long as the mother and child desire (National Health and Medical Research Council (NHMRC) Infant Feeding Guidelines (2012).

 Expressed breast milk